SillyTavern/SillyTavern-Docs/Extras/Installation/Common Problems.md

   * created a text file named `api_key.txt` in your Extras install folder, which contains your chosen Extras 'password'.
   * started extras with the `--secure` commandline argument.
 * This makes the Extras API 'password locked', so only users who have that key in their API Key box can access it.
-* This is mainly useful for people who want to make their own public public deployment of Extras (colab, etc).
+* This is mainly useful for people who want to make their own public deployment of Extras (colab, etc).
 * Users running Extras on their own PC for personal use should not type anything into the API Key box.

 ### What about mobile/Android/Termux? 🤔

 * There are some folks in the community having success running Extras on their phones via Ubuntu on Termux.
-* However, Extras was not made with mobile support in mind.
+* However, Extras were not made with mobile support in mind.
 * No support will be provided for people running Extras on their Android devices.
 * Direct all your questions to the creator of the guide linked below instead.